I'm passionate about health, wellness, social issues and relationships. I offer relatable content and solid advice.

 The couples seem to have difficulty pinpointing exactly what went wrong because it's a combination of many of these relationship killers that tend to fly under the radar.

-1, Neither of You Are Putting in the Effort Anymore
+- Neither of You Is Putting in the Effort Anymore

 It's a major warning sign when one partner comes to me for help and the other is less interested or invested.
 I can almost predict with high accuracy, how the relationship will fair based on whether both partners are willing to make some effort.

-Effort includes initiating and displaying affection, kindly confronting or sharing their feelings, open conversation and mature communication, plus making quality time as a couple, continuing to learn about each other, support each other, share duties around the house and help with the kids.
+Effort includes initiating and displaying affection, kindly confronting or sharing their feelings, open conversation and mature communication, plus making quality time as a couple, continuing to learn about each other, supporting each other, sharing duties around the house, and helping with the kids.

 There are times when one partner may be up for a promotion or a big project at work and the other partner will cook dinners and do extra housework so that person can focus on their career for the time being.

 Another form of effort is emotional intelligence such as being open without judgment, honesty without criticism, creating a space for the other to open up about difficulties, acknowledging their feelings.

 Sometimes one partner will have a lot on their plate and the other will make more effort to find quality time as a couple or show their interest in their partner's individual endeavors or take over house duties and anything extra to show their support.